grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 new OtherBuilding(Calling("919"));
 ```

-Instead, let's try to name the method wrapping construction of `HybridAlarm` just `Both()`.
+Instead, let's try to name the method wrapping construction of `HybridAlarm` just `Both()` - it is simple and communicates well the role hybrid alarms play - after all, they are just a kind of combining operators, not real alarms.
 This way, our composition code is now:

 ```csharp
 new GuardsBuilding(